Electromagnetic plasma wave modes propagating along light-cone coordinates: Introduction

 We review first the relativistic theory and derivation of the electromagnetic plasma waves.
 We will deal with the simplest manifestation of a cold relativistic plasma with a single dynamic species (for instance, in a neutralizing ion background).
 Wave propagation in such a plasma with density $n$ and four-velocity $U^\mu$, is modeled by the continuity equation $\partial_\mu(n U^\mu)=0$ (where $\partial_\mu$ is the partial covariant derivative), the momentum equation

 and the Maxwell equations

-where $F^{\mu\nu}$ is the Faraday tensor with $A^\mu$ as the electromagnetic four-potential.
+where $F^{\mu\nu}=\partial^\mu A^\nu-\partial^\nu A^\mu$ is the Faraday tensor with $A^\mu$ as the electromagnetic four-potential.
 Here, $m$ ($q$) is the mass (charge) of the plasma fluid constituent, and the velocity of light $c=1$.

 The simplest solution of the above system happens to be for electromagnetic plasma waves.
-When $A^\mu=-(m/q)U^\mu$, the momentum equation \eqref{momentum} is identically solved, and the continuity equation reduces to the Lorenz gauge $\partial_\mu A^\mu=0$ (for a cold constant density plasma).
+When $A^\mu=-(m/q)U^\mu$, the momentum equation \eqref{momentum} is identically solved for an homentropic plasma \cite{asenjosusy}.
+Then, the continuity equation reduces to the Lorenz gauge $\partial_\mu A^\mu=0$ (for a cold constant density plasma).
 The resulting Maxwell equation \eqref{maxwell}

 where $\omega_p=\sqrt{q^2 n/m}$ is the (constant) plasma frequency, is the starting point for this enquiry.
 For transverse electromagnetic polarization (propagation along $x$, the electromagnetic fields in the $y$-$z$ plane) for instance, we will need to solve for $A^z(t,x)$, obeying